madf/blog-engine/design-considerations.md

 ## Authorization

 The system has a single user which is authenticated by login and password.
-Upon successfull authentication, a JWT token is issued for accessping admin pages and API.
+Upon successfull authentication, a JWT token is issued for accessing admin pages and API.
 For the pages the token is stored in a dedicated cookie, and for the API access the token is provided in the request 'Authorization' header.

 Login and password are stored in the configuration file.
-The login is stored in clear text and the password is store as an Argon2 hash.
+The login is stored in clear text and the password is stored as an Argon2 hash.

 Token signing and verification is preformed by an auto-generated key (or key pair) which is stored in memory.
 Optionally it can be stored permanently in a file to persist between system restarts, but I don't know if it makes any sense.